Suresh142/Login_and_Register_Python_tkinter/README.md

 # How To Run
 ## Requirements

-1. Download and Install any Local web serer such as XAMPP/WAMP.
+1. Download and Install any Local web server such as XAMPP/WAMP.
 2. .py file editor software such as PyCharm, Python.

 ## Installation/Setup